perfana/test-events-command-runner/README.md

 test database.
 If the command is a `readyForStartParticipant`, the start test will be delayed until this command is finished.

-Use the `command` tag for the command to run during the test run, or as load test actually.
+Use the `onTestStart` for the command to run during the test run (e.g. the actual load test).
-When the command ends and the command is `continueOnKeepAliveParticipant`, a stop test request is sent.
+When the command ends and `continueOnKeepAliveParticipant` is true, a stop test request is sent.
 If the command runs for a long time (e.g. a non-self ending load test), it is cancelled at the end of the test run in the `after-test` or `abort-test` events.